Gaining Control of Allergic Asthma

 - Both: If your allergies continue to plague you, your doctor may prescribe a combination of a daily antihistamine and a leukotriene antagonist.

-Immunotherapy: Another option is to talk to your physician about allergy shots..
+Another option is to talk to your physician about allergy shots...
 Since allergies occur when your body becomes sensitized to allergens, allergy shots work to desensitize your body.
-It entails a series of shots with a small amount of allergens, and this amount is gradually increased over time to get your body used to them.
+It entails a series of shots with a small amount of allergens, and this amount is gradually increased overtime to get your body used to them.
 Shots are usually given once per week for an extended period, gradually reducing your sensitivity over time.